IshaSah24/coding-streak-log/README.md

 During the process, I faced tons of challenges.
 That’s when I really started to understand the **importance of component structure**, reusable logic, and maintaining a clean codebase.
 I learned how writing good backend code helps you think more clearly, and I went deep into concepts like **DAO, service layers, helper functions**, and how to actually apply **DRY** principles in real world backend architecture.

 Every time I solved a problem or added a small feature, it felt like a step closer to the bigger goal.
 I’ve already built and polished a lot, but there’s still so much more I’m excited to add.
 I honestly can’t wait for the day when I finally push this repo and deploy the project publicly.
 That moment will mean a lot to me.

+Updates :

+7/7/25
+1) Enhanced the  showWpm  and  modified some  logic there like  - when  user finishes his/her  typing they  should see the wpm component instantly  doesn't matter  how  much  time is remaining